0xflux/ZestyChips/readme.md

 # ZestyChips

 Reverse engineering a .net c# stealer seen in the wild.
-Please read the full readme, full sections include:
+You must **read this page in full** before you use or attempt to review this code, full sections include:

  - LEGAL DISCLAIMER
  - Usage

+This project, including all associated source code and documentation, is developed and shared solely for educational, research, and defensive purposes in the field of cybersecurity.
+It is intended to be used exclusively by cybersecurity professionals, researchers, and educators to enhance understanding, develop defensive strategies, and improve security postures. **It is the user's responsibility to comply with all relevant local, state, national, and international laws and regulations related to cybersecurity and the use of such tools and information.**

 ![image](https://github.com/0xflux/ZestyChips/assets/49762827/171fa741-ba4d-4b49-9486-bb30a2046f9c)